-- 1. There will be the following divisions: - Junior: ages 7-9 - Intermediate: ages 10-13 - 2 Individual presentations only.
+- 1. There will be the following divisions: - Junior: ages 7-9 - Intermediate: ages 10-13 - Individual presentations only.
 No team project talks. - 3.
 May be on a 4-H project or an aspect of a project a 4-Her is currently enrolled in.
 Do not "show how "(demonstration) or "tell how" (illustrated talk).
 Do "tell about." - 4.
 Presentation includes three parts: - Introduction: the opening statement and attention-getter.
 Attention-getter should fit mood and tone of the topic. - Body: the main part of the talk.
 Tells the main idea of talk and illustrates or explains important facts in developing the main idea. - Conclusion/Summary: summarize the major points of the talk. - 5.
 Use notes on cards or visual aids rather than reading from a prepared script. - 6.
 Visual aids encouraged, but not required. - 7.
 Questions are not asked. - 8.
 Judge will serve as the timekeeper - 9.
+NO electronic presentations allowed.
+They should be entered in Multimedia Presentations. - 10.
 Performers should recognize this is a family event and choose costumes, themes, and performances that show respect for both the performers and the audience.